 2. Playa Mamitas Beach

 Come to Playa Mamitas if you like to be close to the action.
-Playa Mamitas is a popular Playa del Carmen beach, with music playing at the nearby beach club and lots of activities going on.
+Playa Mamitas one of the most popular public beaches in Playa del Carmen, with music playing at the nearby beach club and lots of activities going on.

-The Playa Mamitas beach is one of the best public beaches in Playa del Carmen.
-It’s really nice with deep sand and no rocks to be found on the ocean floor.
-The water was warm and calm on the day we were there.
+We say that Playa Mamitas beach is one of the best public beaches in Playa del Carmen as it’s really nice with deep sand.
+There’s no rocks to be found on the ocean floor and the water was warm and calm on the day we were there.

 How to Get to Playa Mamitas Public Beach